sasiqwerty/learn-java/first-steps.md

 ## Class declaration

 A class declaration in a Java program typically consists of the following components:

-The class keyword: This keyword is used to indicate that a new class is being defined.
+- **The class keyword**: This keyword is used to indicate that a new class is being defined.

-The class name: This is the name of the class, which follows the class keyword.
+- **The class name**: This is the name of the class, which follows the class keyword.

-The class body: This is the set of curly braces {} that enclose the class definition.
+- **The class body**: This is the set of curly braces {} that enclose the class definition.
 Inside the class body, you can define variables and methods that are specific to this class.

 Here is an example of a simple class declaration: